Student Life Mission Statement

 Sage College of Albany

 The Albany campus boasts a modern co-ed residence hall, which provides a lively living and learning environment on the picturesque campus quad, close to classrooms and campus resources.
 First-year full-time students are required to live in the Albany Residence Hall.
 Some exceptions to this policy may include: students who are married; students living in their parents’ or guardians’ residences within commuting distance; and students who are 23 years or older.
 Generally, a reasonable commute is thought to be from a home within a 30-mile radius of the College.
-After their first year, students may choose to live in the Residence Hall (they must be in good academic standing to be eligible), in the University Heights College Suites adjacent to campus, or off-campus in the local community.
+After their first year, students may choose to live in the Residence Hall, in the University Heights College Suites adjacent to campus, or off-campus in the local community.

 University Heights College Suites

 This apartment-style housing complex adjacent to the Sage College of Albany campus is open to students of Sage College of Albany, Sage Graduate School and other colleges in the University Heights neighborhood.
 The co-ed University Heights College Suites are four-bedroom units with fully furnished living rooms and bedrooms, and fully equipped kitchens.
 This housing option offers undergraduate students who have completed their first year and graduate students a more independent style of living with the convenience of being close to campus.
 Information regarding housing at University Heights can be obtained through the Residence Life Office.

 Housing is available to Sage Graduate School students on a limited basis on the Troy campus.
 Students must be registered for at least six credits and be matriculated in the Graduate School.
 This living experience is customized for graduate students who want the convenience of on-campus housing but need the flexibility found in off-campus living.
 Graduate students live in Ricketts Hall.
 Undergraduate students living on campus who graduate in December and are continuing on for graduate study at Sage may consider transfering to graduate housing for the spring semester.